crytic/echidna/README.md

 ### Trophies

-The following lists security vulnerabilities that were found by Echidna.
+The following security vulnerabilities were found by Echidna.
 If you found a security vulnerability using our tool, please submit a PR with the relevant information.

 | Project | Vulnerability | Date |
 |--|--|--|